White House gives lawmakers formal notice of Iraq strike amid complaints from Democrats

-WASHINGTON (Reuters) - The White House sent to Congress on Saturday formal notification of Friday’s U.S. drone strike that killed a top Iranian general, congressional aides said, amid complaints from Democrats that President Donald Trump did not notify lawmakers or seek advance approval for the attack.
+WASHINGTON (Reuters) - The White House sent to Congress on Saturday formal notification of Friday’s U.S. drone strike that killed a top Iranian general, amid complaints from Democrats that President Donald Trump did not notify lawmakers or seek advance approval for the attack.

 The U.S. strike that killed Iranian military commander Qassem Soleimani in Iraq has caused a dramatic rise in tensions between Iran and the United States and its allies.

-The notification was sent under a 1973 U.S. law called the War Powers Act, which requires the administration to notify Congress within 48 hours of committing armed forces to military action or imminent actions.
+The classified notification was sent under a 1973 U.S. law called the War Powers Act, which requires the administration to notify Congress within 48 hours of committing armed forces to military action or imminent actions.

+House Speaker Nancy Pelosi, a Democrat, said it raised more questions than it answered.

+“This document prompts serious and urgent questions about the timing, manner and justification of the Administration’s decision to engage in hostilities against Iran,” Pelosi said in a statement.

-Trump’s administration was expected to explain the circumstances, the authority under which the action was taken and the expected scope and duration of the military involvement.
+In the notification, Trump’s administration was expected to have explained the circumstances, the authority under which the action was taken and the expected scope and duration of the military involvement.
 The White House declined to comment.

-The version submitted to Congress is classified and it is not clear if the White House will release an unclassified version, two senior congressional aides said, speaking on condition of anonymity.

 Senator Bernie Sanders, a contender among Democrats seeking to run against Trump in November’s presidential election, said on Saturday that Congress must take immediate steps to restrain Trump “from plunging our nation into yet another endless war.”